Bullmastiff

 Unique facts and fascinating details

-- The Bullmastiff is often referred to as the 'Gamekeeper's Night Dog'.
+- The Bullmastiff was once known as the 'Gamekeeper's Night Dog'.

-- Despite their size, they are surprisingly quiet and rarely bark.
+- Despite their size, they are surprisingly agile and can move with great speed when necessary.

 Frequently Asked Questions